 King County Metro is working on new ways to help more people get to transit service.
-To help meet growing demand at the Northgate area park & rides, Metro is designating four parking spaces for free floating car share vehicles (car2go and ReachNow).
-This six month pilot program will increase the number of ways customers can connect to transit, including customers who don’t own a car and use car share as an alternative.
+To help meet growing demand at the Northgate area park & rides, Metro is designating four parking spaces for free floating car share vehicles (car2go/SHARE NOW).
+This pilot program will increase the number of ways customers can connect to transit, including customers who don’t own a car and use car share as an alternative.

 About the project

 Many park & rides, including at Northgate, are overcrowded, leading to customer frustration and increasing pressure to add more parking spaces.
 Metro’s long-range vision, METRO CONNECTS, calls for better management of parking before adding spaces.
 The plan also encourages Metro to test innovative solutions that harness new technology and private service providers.
 The car share spaces are intended to be used by more people throughout the day in comparison to general use spaces, enabling more customers to get to transit.

 How does it work?

 Car sharing is a practice where people become members in an organization (like Zipcar, car2go/SHARE NOW and LimePod) that owns a variety of cars, which members can then use under the terms of their membership.
 Free-floating car sharing allows members to unlock, drive, and park within a given service area, without needing to pick-up and return the vehicle to a specific parking space.